-As with most monthly tool articles we tried to keep this one short and concise as there are a plethora of tools out there to choose from.
+As with most tool related articles we tried to keep this one short and concise as there are a plethora of tools out there to choose from.

 Do you have any questions?
 Is there a tool you wish for us to dissect in more detail?
 Let us know in the comments!